Ramarren/cffi-j/README.markdown

 `cmd` will return the result of command (by clobbering *jdat* variable).

 `get` will return value of J variable.
 Giving a nonexisting name will result in memory fault.
 Arrays and scalars of booleans, integers, floats, complex and extended numbers can be returned.
 Boxed elements are unboxed.
-Rationals and other complex types can't be returned. `get` return type and rank of variable as nonprimary values.
+Rationals and other complex types can't be returned.
+String are returned as arrays of integers. `get` return type and rank of variable as nonprimary values.

 `set` sets a J variable.
 Acceptable Lisp values are as for `get`.
 Lists will be coerced to arrays.